 It's time for the next installment of the Semi-Charmed Book Challenge series!
 Whether you are a newcomer to the challenge or a repeat reader, I am excited to have you here today.
-Continue reading after the jump for the winter challenge rules and categories.
+If you are a veteran, I've changed around some things with this challenge to make is less work and more fun for everyone (I hope!), so be sure to continue reading after the jump for the summer challenge rules and categories:

-- Each book must be at least 200 pages long, unless otherwise noted.
+- Each book must be at least 150 pages long.
 Audiobooks and large-print books are fine, as long as the regular print version meets the length requirement.

-- The highest possible total is 200 points, and the first five people who finish the challenge will be invited to contribute a category for the summer 2016 challenge.
+- The highest possible total is 200 points, and the first five people who finish the challenge will be invited to contribute a category for the winter 2016 challenge.

 And now for the exciting part: the challenge categories!

-If you would like to create a preliminary reading list for the challenge, feel free to link up your post below.
+If you would like to create a preliminary reading list for the challenge, feel free to link up your list at the bottom of this post.
 (See an example list here.)
 A preliminary post is not mandatory to join the challenge, and you can always change which books you want to read, but it is a good way to see what other people are planning to read and get some ideas for categories you might be stuck on.

-Please feel free to share the below button and/or the hashtag #SCWBC15 on your blog, Twitter, Instagram, etc., to get the word out!
-Be sure to mention me so I can see how you're doing (@megtristao on Twitter and Instagram).
+Please feel free to share the below button and/or the hashtag #SCSBC16 on your blog, Twitter, Instagram, etc., to get the word out!
+Also feel free to mention me so I can see how you're doing (@megtristao on Twitter and Instagram).